lucasgdev/angular-quiz/README.md

-# CI&T Test - Jun, 16
+# Angular Quiz

-This is a test with a form made for CI&T.
+This is a little quiz web app made with Angular for studying.

 Main used Technologies, Methodologies, Tools and Utilities: